archyyu/cyberServer/README.md

 This project only has the server part,we also need the client part and the cashier part to make it useful to the cybercoffee.In the future if i have the time,i will do it.

-This project now is only available for the single cybercaffe,if you want use it in a chain of cybercoffes,sorry,you have to modify yourself,mybe in the futuer,i will provide this function if i have enough time.But trust me.
+This project now is only available for the single cybercaffe,if you want use it in a chain of cybercoffes,sorry,you have to modify yourself,mybe in the futuer,i will provide this function if i have enough time.But donot trust me.

 But recently,i have to prepare for the ielts exam and i am still at work,so i really have little time to maintain this project.